rebornix/rebornix.github.io/index.md

 ---
 layout: page
 title: Rebornix
-tagline: Supporting tagline
+tagline: If you really want it
 ---
 {% include JB/setup %}

-My instant blog is [Rebornix](http://www.rebornix.com)
+My old blog is [Rebornix](http://www.rebornix.com), but it can't be accessed now.

 ## A coder's blog should be controlled by a version-control-system

-Following is a piece of code:
+Following is a piece of code(from my microsoft intern interview):

     def NameToNo(name):
         result = 0